lonelycode/tyk-io-site-content/dashboard-v0-9/portal/overview.md

 The portal has the following key features:

 1. API Catalogue - list the available APIs that you have exposed
-2. API Documentation - The portal supports manual, Swagger and API Blueprint imports and tempaltes to expose your API documentation
+2. API Documentation - The portal supports manual, Swagger and API Blueprint imports and templates to expose your API documentation
 3. Developer signup - Allow developers to sign up and log into the portal with customisable profiles
-4. API Enrolment and Key Requests - Allow developers to apply for API access and control whether keys should be auto-assigned or require approval
+4. API Enrollment and Key Requests - Allow developers to apply for API access and control whether keys should be auto-assigned or require approval
-5. Token Policies - Set policies for each API so when a user enrols they are given a uniform access policy that controls their level of access
+5. Token Policies - Set policies for each API so when a user enrolls they are given a uniform access policy that controls their level of access
 6. Developer Dashboard - Where your developers can monitor their API usage and view their policy levels

 All templates managed by the portal use twitter bootstrap, so they are mobile enabled by design and are easy to theme and modify for